Hearing impairment is most common in older people but can happen at any age for a variety of reasons and some people are born with it.

 British Sign Language, voice over and subtitled videos

-A series of videos, including the hearing impairments fact sheet and a guide to carers services, are now available on our YouTube playlist.
+A series of videos, including a guide to adult care are now available on our YouTube playlist.

 SignLive online video interpreters